-The second strand of activities, those that contribute to the achievement of local strategic framework performed by supported local stakeholders, will include direct coverage and work with vulnerable groups (as recognised in the county level HRD strategies, yet to be developed for the upcoming period) on the local level with the aim of enhancing their employability and fostering their employment, such as training, self-confidence and other person-directed workshops, awareness raising activities, networking with employers, etc. Support will be given only to activities based in the regional strategic development framework and focused on specific disadvantaged groups in target areas.
+The second strand of activities, those that contribute to the achievement of local strategic framework performed by supported local stakeholders, will include direct coverage and work with vulnerable groups (as recognised in the county level HRD strategies, yet to be developed for the upcoming

+Investment priority8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholdersperiod) on the local level with the aim of enhancing their employability and fostering their employment, such as training, self-confidence and other person-directed workshops, awareness raising activities, networking with employers, etc. Support will be given only to activities based in the regional strategic development framework and focused on specific disadvantaged groups in target areas.
 Furthermore, greater availability of support will be ensured for areas most affected by unemployment, i.e. counties with highest unemployment rates.